 Beginning in January 2008, Georgia Relay will offer captioned telephone (CapTel®) service, allowing individuals with hearing loss to view word-for-word captions of their telephone conversations.
 No fixed or per minute charges will apply on local calls to users of the service.
 Using a special CapTel® phone, captions are provided to hard of hearing callers by special voice-recognition technology, converting speech into text that appears almost simultaneously with the spoken word.
 Phones capable of displaying captions will be available through the Georgia Telecommunications Equipment Distribution Program (TEDP) administered by the Commission.
-If you want to learn about the TEDP, please contact the Georgia Council for the Hearing Impaired at www.gachi.org or call 1-800-541-0710.
+If you want to learn about the TEDP, please contact the Georgia Center of the Deaf and Hard of Hearing at www.gcdhh.org or call 1-888-297-9461.

 Spanish Relay Service is available to Spanish speaking residents of Georgia.
 TTY and Voice users can dial the Spanish Relay Service for local calls in Georgia and state-to-state calls anywhere in the United States, including Puerto Rico and the U.S. Virgin Islands.
 A Spanish hearing caller may dial 1-888-202-3972 to reach Spanish deaf, hard of hearing or speech-disabled residents and Spanish text telephone users may also dial 1-888-202-3972 to initiate a Spanish relay call.